Skip to main content

 Keep Constant

-Maintains a constant number of activated (constantly running) Scenario copies (virtual users) that execute as many iterations as possible within a specified duration.
-Each Scenario copy (virtual user) behaves like a long-running thread that runs continually (by specified duration) and will be destroyed when the current load simulation stops.
+Maintains a constant number of activated (constantly running) virtual users (Scenario instance) that execute as many iterations as possible within a specified duration.
+Each Scenario instance behaves like a long-running thread that runs continually by specified duration and will be destroyed when the current load simulation stops.

 When to use

-Use this simulation type when you need to run and sustain a consistent number of scenario copies (virtual users) for a specific period.
-Typically, this simulation type is applied to test closed systems where you have control over the concurrent number (not rate) of users or client connections.
-It is also often used to test databases, message brokers, or any other system that uses a static client pool of persistent connections and reuses them.
+Use this simulation type when you need to run and sustain a consistent number of virtual users for a specific period.
+Typically, this simulation type is applied to test Closed model where you have control over the concurrent number (not rate) of virtual users or client connections.

 info